Pioreactor/pioreactor/Technical doc and decision log.md

 16. We can choose whether to clear attr from MQTT when we disconnect.
 From Homie: "Devices can remove old properties and nodes by publishing a zero-length payload on the respective topics."

 17. `config.ini` files: the leader unit will ship a global config.ini to each unit during `pios sync`, but there exists a (possibly empty) local config.ini that overrides these settings.
 This is useful for changing PID or evolution parameters over units.
 Local config.ini are stores in `~/.pioreactor/config.ini`, and global config.ini are stored in `/etc/pioreactor/config.ini`.
 On `pios sync`, the leader copy its own global config.ini to the units global config.ini (`make install` needs to place it in the leader).
 The configs should be editable in the UI.
+In development however, the leader ships the version in git.
+This needs to be fixed for production.

 18. Changing name to `pioreactor`, including in the MQTT prefix.
 This better describes the project.
 Previously `mba` is now `pios` and `mb` is now `pio`.